-In addition to the bond premium, some construction surety bonds are guaranteed by the SBA.
-If you get a construction surety bond that’s guaranteed, you’ll be charged an SBA guarantee fee of 0.75% annually.
-This guarantee reduces the risk of the surety and makes it easier for you to obtain a construction surety bond.
+Some construction surety bonds are guaranteed by the Small Business Administration (SBA).
+If you get a construction surety bond that’s guaranteed, the SBA charges a guarantee fee of 0.75% annually.
+This guarantee reduces the risk for the surety and makes it easier for you to obtain a construction surety bond.

 Surety Bond Amount and Terms

-There is no hard cap on the size of a company’s bonded amount.
-Instead, Sureties typically require that a company has at least 10% of the bonded amount in working capital.
-Further, many sureties limit the total amount to 10x – 15x the value of a company’s equity.
-The maximum bonded amount is known as a company’s “bonding capacity.”
+There is no hard cap on the size of a company’s bond amount.
+Instead, sureties typically require that a business has at least 10% of the bonded amount in working capital.
+Furthermore, many sureties limit the total amount to between 10 and 15 times the value of the business’ equity.
+The maximum bond amount is called the company’s bonding capacity.

-Sureties will typically limit the bonded amount of both individual surety bonds as well as the aggregate bonded amount of all outstanding surety bonds.
-With construction surety bonds, for example, a general contractor might have 5 projects, each with its own surety bond.
+Sureties may limit the bond amount of both individual surety bonds and the total of all outstanding surety bonds.
+With construction surety bonds, for example, a general contractor might have five projects, each with its own surety bond.
 A surety might limit each bond to $5 million and the total bonded amount to $25 million.

-The term of a surety bond is between 1 – 4 years.
-However, there are some surety bonds that denote that they’re “continued until cancellation.”
+The term of a surety bond is between one to four years.
+However, some surety bonds denote that they “continue until cancellation.”
 This means that the surety bond protects the obligee indefinitely until the principal cancels the bond.
-For surety bonds with an expiration date, the bond can be renewed by the principle.
+For surety bonds with an expiration date, the bond can be renewed by the principal.

 Surety Bond Qualifications

-- Company financial performance – Past 3 years financial statements, including the amount of business’s liquid assets.
+- Company financial performance: Bond issuers often ask for at least three years of financial statements, including the amount of business’s liquid assets

-- Existing business lines of credit – Higher credit limits is seen as a benefit since it decreases the likelihood of financial distress during a project.
+- Existing business lines of credit: Higher credit limits are seen as a benefit since it decreases the likelihood of financial distress during a project.

-- Industry experience – The past experience of both the business owner as well as the company is assessed, including the number of similar past projects completed.
+- Industry experience: The past experience of both the business owner and the company is assessed, including the number of similar past projects completed.

-Once you’re approved, a surety might also require that you submit interim financial statements every 1 – 2 quarters to track how the year is progressing.
-Additionally, contractors will need to prepare a quarterly schedule of work in progress, which includes:
+Once you’re approved, a surety might also require that you submit interim financial statements every one to two quarters to track how the year is progressing.
+Contractors may need to prepare a quarterly schedule of work in progress, providing information like:

 - Total contract price